Aerial Advertising Makes Gridlock Profitable

 The economy has driven car ownership to new heights; the average household now has slightly more cars, 1.9, than drivers, 1.8.
 Property values and restrictive zoning in many areas have made finding quality housing near one's workplace virtually impossible for many, and the quest for affordable housing has sent people to ever more distant locales.

-Nothing gets the attention of bored-out-of-their-gourd commuters like the sight of a huge airplane banner cruising slowly into view.
 By circling directly over the busiest sections of the routes that are clogged, your message is clearly visible to the greatest numbers of your best potential customers.
 Stationary billboards quickly become part of the scenery but aerial banners turn virtually every head of every commuter in sight!

 Curiosity makes these giant images irresistible!
 It will not be uncommon for one-hundred-thousand of the right sets of eyes to be on your logo and website URL every hour and at a cost per prime time view which you can't achieve with any other medium.